 - Vendor management: Many data breaches origin of a third-party vendor, and a stricter control and vendor management is necessary compliance.

 - Software and endpoint management: It is demanding yet crucial to keep up with software in order to eliminate vulnerabilities.

 Data Storage Needs Change

 As organizations evolve and grow, their data storage needs change, as do data protection compliance requirements.
 So why not stay a step ahead of developments and implement stricter processes now?
-Waiting too long could cost your organization both time and money having to clean up poor data discipline.
+Waiting too long could cost your organization both time and money.

 - Read more about backup-as-a-service that not just lowers your costs, but also strengthens security and compliance.

 - Read more about B4Restore IT security and compliance

 Want to learn more?
 We’re always ready for an informal conversation, contact CCO Jesper Juul at email@example.com.